Tag: Oracle ERP Reporting

 This process may take significant time to complete depending on environment size.

-Even empty environments may require approximately one hour.
+Even empty environments may require approximately one hour for this process to complete.

 Subject Areas Affected